-Finally, we study systematically the dependence of the diagram category on the choice of representation.
+Finally, we systematically study the dependence of the diagram category on the choice of representation.
 This will be applied in Chapter 13 on formal periods.
 We continue to work in the setting of Chapter 7.

-8.1 Multiplicative structure Let R a fixed noetherian unital commutative ring.
+8.1 Multiplicative structure Let R be a fixed noetherian unital commutative ring.